35+ Super Fun Things to Do in Cape Town, South Africa

 Skeleton Gorge/Nursery Ravine are other popular routes, both of which begin in Kirstenbosch Botanical Garden and run parallel to one another.

 The distance is just over 5 miles to the top with an elevation gain of 2,100 ft.
 This means stairs – lots and lots of stairs!
-The Skeleton Gorge trail even has ladders you need to climb at certain parts.
+The Skeleton Gorge trail even has ladders you need to climb at certain parts and a few rock scrambles.

 It is recommended to bring plenty of water – 2 liters per person minimum – on any Table Mountain hike and sun protection as there isn’t much shade in certain areas.
 Never hike alone as the terrain can be tough and tourists do, unfortunately, at times attract crime.